canptleon/freecodecamp-certifications/Responsive Web Design/Build a Tribute Page/README.md

 # Build a Tribute Page

 ### Objective:
-Build an app that is functionally similar to [https://tribute-page.freecodecamp.rocks](https://tribute-page.freecodecamp.rocks). **Do not copy this demo project.**
+Build an app that is functionally similar to [https://tribute-page.freecodecamp.rocks](https://tribute-page.freecodecamp.rocks).

 ---